 A lead is someone who may have found your company’s products or services through an advertisement or recommendation.

-You might have even met the lead in person at an event or expo and given them your business card.
+You might have even met the lead in person at an event, expo “or online” and given them your business card.

 They have only the most cursory knowledge of your company and what you do.
 They know your company name and maybe the name of a product or service you sell, but that’s as far as it goes for them.